 Can’t tell your summative assessment from your formative assessment?
-Never fear, our answers are here!
+Never fear, our answers about summative and formative assessments are here!

 What is summative assessment?

 Summative assessment is an assessment done at the end of a specified period of time.
 It is to assess a learner’s understanding or attainment.
 Summative assessment may take the form of a formal test or exam, or it may be an essay or project piece of work.
 Summative assessment usually involves a ‘score’ or ‘grade’ and potentially a qualification.
 GCSEs and ‘A’ levels are examples of very final summative assessment.
 But many end of year, or even end of term, tests are also classed as summative assessment.

 Formative assessment takes many forms.
 It is part of a process of evaluating student understanding and adapting teaching to respond to this.
 Formative assessment can be very informal.
 It can be asking specific questions during a class, or observing a partner talk or taking a quick poll during a lesson.
 Formative assessment can be more formal, though.
 For example, interviewing a student to assess understanding, listening to them read, marking homework.
 The element which makes assessment formative is the part when the results are used.
 This may be to adapt teaching or make decisions regarding support for students.